 The actuarial valuation of the Hawaii Employer-Union Health Benefits Trust Fund ("EUTF") does not provide other postemployment benefit ("OPEB") information by department or agency.
-Accordingly, the State's policy on the accounting and reporting for OPEB is to allocate a portion of the State's net OPEB liability, and any adjustment to the net OPEB liability, to component units and proprietary funds that are reported separately in the State's CAFR.
+Accordingly, the State's policy on the accounting and reporting for OPEB is to allocate a portion of the State's net OPEB liability, and any adjustment to the net OPEB liability, to component units and proprietary funds that are reported separately in the State's ACFR.
 The State allocates annual OPEB expense to component units and proprietary funds based on their proportionate percentage of the State's total contribution to the EUTF plan.
+Accordingly, OahuMPO does not receive any allocation of OPEB expense.